 Some universities require applicants, for some of their courses, to pass specific admission tests.
 Institutions can organize examinations themselves or ask candidates to register for an external test at the university.

 You must be well informed about the selection procedures for your course to know whether you need to register for a test.
-Beware, some exams take place even before the application file is submitted on UCAS, you have to be diligent and anticipate.
+Beware, some exams take place even before the application file is submitted to UCAS, you have to be diligent and anticipate.

-The Law National Aptitute Test (LNAT) is a law test required to join the LLBs of certain universities, such as UCL or Bristol for example.
+The Law National Aptitude Test (LNAT) is a law test required to join the LLBs of certain universities, such as UCL or Bristol for example.
 This exam allows institutions to know if the candidate can succeed in law school, but it also allows students to know if they are made for a legal career.

 If you have to take this test, don’t worry: it is neither an exam on your knowledge of the law nor an intelligence test.
 LNAT aims to understand how you think, reason, analyze and interpret information.

-The University of Cambridge organizes its law test, the Cambridge Law Test.
+The University of Cambridge organises its law test, the Cambridge Law Test.
 If you are called for an interview, you will be required to take this one-hour exam to assess your critical comprehension and writing skills.
 Again, this test is not used to assess your legal knowledge.

 The Thinking Skills Assessment (TSA)

 As its name suggests, the TSA is a thinking test.
-It is used to measure the ability to think, problem solve and critical thinking, essential for success in higher education.
+It is used to measure the ability to think, problem solve and critical thinking, which is essential for success in higher education.
 This is not a general knowledge test.